damianhakert/damianhakert.github.io/source/_posts/2015-01-03-the-hardware-that-powers-100k-git-repos.markdown

 Want to host your public and private repositories somewhere for free?
 You can on GitLab.com, where we have been hosting a single instance of GitLab for a while now.
 Almost 20,000 people make active use of this to host their repositories.
-The 100,000+ repositories these people are served by a single server.
+The 100,000+ repositories that these people use are served by a single server.

 <!-- more -->